neuromaster/NEURODEX/README.md

 https://neuromaster.io/neurodex

-Reponse going out all #Devs ASAP - The Future Is Not Far Behind - When Dreams Come True - Thank you ◉ $WAVES $BSC POLARITY
+Reponse going out all #Devs ASAP - The Future Is Not Far Behind - When Dreams Come True - Thank you ◉ $WAVES $BSC #POLARITY Exchanges